 The Best Toy Airplanes for Toddlers and Preschoolers

 A wonderfully simple baby toy, this one rolls around on the floor and soars through the skies.
-Best of all, the wings move up and down.

 Kids learn about gravity and weight by tilting this airplane up or down; when they do so, a weight inside the plane slides back and the propellor spins.